 Here are the top five risks and how to combat them and avoid becoming a victim.

-1. Security-Related Risks
+- Security-Related Risks

 This stems from lack of employee education in cyber safe practices.
-Many businesses are struggling with how to address the risk of inappropriate release of strategic company information which exposes the company’s network and systems to viruses and malware due to human error, phishing scams and identity theft.
+Many businesses are struggling with how to address the risk of inappropriate release of strategic company information which exposes the company’s network and systems to viruses and malware due to human error, phishing scams and identity theft. - Law and Regulation Violation

 When employees are posting and interacting on social media platforms there are risks of sharing data and information that violates laws, regulations and privacy rights.
 Again, this can be significantly avoided through standardizing policies and procedures for employees when interacting on social platforms.
-It’s critical to educate your staff.
+It’s critical to educate your staff. - WWOM | Web Word of Mouth

 Word of mouth has always been one of the best ways for businesses to get referrals and new customers.
 Today, most word of mouth happens through internet-based services and platforms.
 Largely through reviews left on social platforms.
 It can build your business and just as easily it can kill it.
 Being prepared is key.
 Remain aware of reviews left for your business and be responsive to both positive and negative review.
-How quickly you calmly react to a complaint can make a huge difference.
+How quickly you calmly react to a complaint can make a huge difference. - Human Resources

 Social media can prove to be both beneficial and harmful when it comes to human resources.
 It’s great to be able to connect to colleagues and find new team members.
-It also has the ability to backfire if team members are “stolen” by other companies or become disgruntled.
+It also has the ability to backfire if team members are “stolen” by other companies or become disgruntled. - Risk of Competitors

 In general, the internet made it easier to find information, including analysis of other businesses in your industry.
 Social media not only opens your doors to customers, but it also gives a bigger picture to your competitors.
 By being present and transparent on social media and your website, you may be emulated or copied.
 As a business, it’s important to be visible on the internet, but some things you may not want to make available to the public.